pyrocko/grond/docs/source/examples/satellite_insar/index.rst

 Rectangular source plane from InSAR observations
 ================================================

 This step-by-step recipe will guide you to through an earthquake source inversion for a finite rectangular fault plane from InSAR data using Grond.
-We will excercise the inversion for the 2009 L'Aquila earthquake - A shallow normal faulting Mw 6.3 earthquake - and use unwrapped surface displacement data derived from the Envisat mission.
+We will exercise the inversion for the 2009 L'Aquila earthquake - A shallow normal faulting Mw 6.3 earthquake - and use unwrapped surface displacement data derived from the Envisat mission.

 Setup
 -----